 If you already know how to modify and resize an SVG file, feel free to skip ahead to the tutorial.
 These instructions are written for a Windows PC.

-- If you haven’t already, you’ll want to upload the Wipe Your Paws SVG file to Cricut Design Space.
+- However, if you haven’t already, you’ll want to upload the Wipe Your Paws SVG file to Cricut Design Space.
 Then, create a New project by selecting the uploaded Wipe Your Paws SVG file and clicking on Insert Image.
 The SVG file will load in your new project design space.
 Be sure to save your project so you don’t lose your work!

 - We are going to change the layout slightly and resize the image to fit onto our 18”x30” coir doormat.
 First, we need to ungroup the image.
 While holding down the shift key on your keyboard, click to select the letters “W I P E” and the word “your”.
 Then click on UnGroup.

 - Now select the letters “W I P E” and click on Group to rejoin the letters (excluding the word “your”).

-- Resize the word WIPE by selecting it and then entering a value of 4 in the Height field.
+- Next, resize the word WIPE by selecting it and then entering a value of 4 in the Height field.

 - Resize the word Your by selecting it and then entering a value of 8 in the Height field.